speedment/speedment-doc/pages/maven.md

     </build>
 ```

-Once the file has been saved, the new Maven targets are immediately available to our project.
+Once the file has been saved, the new Maven targets are immediately available to your project.

 Set the property `${speedment.version}` to the latest Speedment version released (currently {{ site.data.speedment.version }}).
 A list of all versions of the Speedment Maven Plugin can be found [here](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.speedment%22%20AND%20a%3A%22speedment-maven-plugin%22).

 Since Speedment generates code from a database, you usually need to specify a JDBC Driver as a dependency so that Speedment knows how to connect to it.
-In the example below, we specify the MySql JDBC Driver:
+In the example below, the MySql JDBC Driver is specified:

 ``` xml
     <build>